panjan/vcr_presentation/vcr_presentation.md

 # Why we used it?

 <aside class="notes">
-    Now for the war stories. :-)
+    Now for the promised war stories. :-) In my last job I was fortunate to be the maintainer of a ruby sdk which led me to finding about and using VCR.
+And here's why I used it.
 </aside>

 ## 45 Minute CI Build